German trawler V 308 Oscar Neynaber: History

 Oscar Neynaber was built as yard number 241 by Schiffsbau Gesellschaft Unterweser AG, Unterweser-Lehe, Germany for the Kohlenbert & Putz Seefischerei AG, Wesermünde.
-She was launhced on 30 October 1929 and completed on 20 November.
+She was launched on 30 October 1929 and completed on 20 November.
 The fishing boat registration PG 390 was allocated, as were the Code Letters KRVS.
 In 1934, her code Letters were changed to DFBC.

 On 17 September 1939, she was requisitioned by the Kriegsmarine for use as a vorpostenboot, She was allocated to 3 Vorpostenflotille, serving as V 308 Oscar Neynaber.
-On 23 September 1939, she was torpedoed and sunk by the Soviet Navy motor torpedo boat TKA-12 off the Porkkala Lighthouse, Finland with the loss of ten of her crew.
+On 23 September 1941, she was torpedoed and sunk by the Soviet Navy motor torpedo boat TKA-12 off the Porkkala Lighthouse, Finland with the loss of ten of her crew.